Enter the statement line item and the total base figure into the calculator to calculate the vertical analysis.

 Vertical Analysis Definition

-A vertical analysis is defined as as the process of looking at financial statement lines when compared to a base figure or amount.
+A vertical analysis is defined as the process of looking at financial statement lines when compared to a base figure or amount.

 Vertical Analysis Example